 I figured that if my father could spend 38 plus years of marriage with my mother, then maybe I would look for a girl like Judy to court.
 But I eventually found out that I was nothing like my father, because his confusion of my sexuality led me to believe we aren’t alike.

-To marry a woman like my mother, would mean I would consciously be following my father.
+To marry a woman like my mother, means I’d consciously be following my father.
 And considering my mother always told me I could be anything I wanted to be, I had to do whatever necessary in my benefit to live up to whatever I was becoming.

 I was definitely a moody kid and I never knew how to control my moods.
 I figured this was something I got from my father but that wasn’t the case.
 My mother understands and recognizes discouragement in anyone.
 Even in my teenage years when I lost structure, I’d get so down in hope because I frequently failed to see the bigger picture.
 However, back then, I was only in hopes that I wasn’t a failure in the bigger picture—which welcomed my anxiety.